AdithyaSSup/OnlineDeck/README.md

 Usage
 1. Create a new deck
-To create a new deck, send a POST request to /deck.
+To create a new full deck, send a POST request to /deck.
 The response will contain a JSON object with the id of the new deck:
+To create a partial deck, send a POST request to /deck?cards=(card_code).
 <pre>
 Reqest:
 POST api/v1/deck?cards=(card_code)